ryanmello/lilli/QUICKSTART.md

 🌸 You: I'd like 2 dozen red roses delivered tomorrow

-🤖 Bloomer: Perfect!
+🤖 lilli: Perfect!
 I can help you with that order:

 Order Details:
 • 24 Red Roses: $72.00